gkjohnson/threejs-sandbox/lens-effects/README.md

 - Base the image distortion based on camera FoV and correct view normal.
 - Allow noise to darken pixels.
 - Look into Brown Conrady distortion
+- Assume a normal hemispherical lens when computing normals based on the widest resolution edge.
+At the moment it uses something closer to an oval model because of aspect ratio of the canvas.

 # References